datagrok-ai/public/help/access/databases.md

 :::caution

-If you leave the **Invalidate On** field empty, the cache won't be reloaded.
+If you leave the **Invalidate On** field empty, the cache won't ever be updated.
+This only makes sense when the data in the database never changes.

 :::